colingourlay/paywall/README.md

 # paywall

-A fake paywall for abc.net.au/news, with payments handled by PayPal/Braintree.
+A fake paywall for abc.net.au/news, with payments handled by the PayPal/Braintree sandbox.

 ## Get started

 * Copy `config.sample.json` to `config.json`
-* Update config for local env and Braintree
+* Update the things.